VA Mortgage in FloridaVeterans can buy a home with no money down using their VA entitlement.

 I Served but do I Qualify?

 In order to use the VA home mortgage program you need to obtain your certificate of eligibility.
 You should qualify for your certificate of eligibility if you served 24 months in active duty status from 1990 to the present.
 During prior combat theaters less time may actually qualify you.
+If you don’t want to go through the hassle of getting it yourself we can order your certificate of eligibility for you!
 For more information on obtaining your certificate of eligibility and detailed qualification requirements visit the VA purchase eligibility page.

 Okay I Qualify, What Now?

-A VA mortgage in Florida has a maximum of $417,000, which is typically the same throughout the country.
-For first time users the up front funding fee is going to be 2.15%.
+The VA actually doesn’t have a mortgage limit since January of 2020 with the new HR-299 bill, but going over the county loan limit can affect your rate because you would be in the VA Jumbo market.
+For first time users the up front funding fee is going to be 2.15% starting April 7, 2023.
 For second time users its 3.3%.
 So just increase your loan amount by that much unless the seller or you wants to pay the funding fee instead of financing it.
 For a detailed chart of the funding fee break down see below.
 There are no geographic limitations with this program like there is with the $0 down USDA program.
 You can also use the VA program to buy a mobile home, or manufactured home.